-He said he left Myanmar, otherwise known as Burma, eight years ago when his country was still under military rule.
-He did not know about the political and economic changes that began sweeping his country in 2011 or that the oppressive and brutal junta was gone.
-He asked if Nobel prize-winning opposition leader Aung San Suu Kyi was still under house arrest.
+He said he left Myanmar eight years ago for Thailand when the country was still under military rule, and men were constantly beaten by the army and by immigration officials.
+He did not know that Myanmar started moving toward democracy in 2011, and asked if Nobel prize-winning opposition leader Aung San Suu Kyi was still under house arrest.

-Hours after the AP talked to him, he got a haircut and changed into a crisp shirt, saying he had hope for the first time that he might get to go home.
+Hours after the AP talked to him in November, he got a hair cut and changed into a crisp shirt, saying he had hope for the first time that he might get to go home.

 "I don't know whether our country is good or bad now," he said.
 "There is just always a problem for us to survive wherever we are."

-McDowell reported from Benjina, Indonesia.
-Associated Press writers Todd Pitman and Thanyarat Doksone in Bangkok, Niniek Karmini in Jakarta, Indonesia, and Esther Htusan in Yangon, Myanmar, contributed to this report.
+AP writers Todd Pitman and Thanyarat Doksone in Bangkok, Niniek Karmini in Jakarta, Indonesia, and Esther Htusan in Benjina, Indonesia, contributed to this report.